Jackson County, Kansas

 Survey Area KS085 Kansas

 The dominant drainage class is Moderately well drained and the dominant hydrologic group is D (very slow infiltration, high runoff).
+The most common soil order is Mollisols — grassland soils with a thick, dark, fertile topsoil rich in organic matter.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Jackson County, Kansas.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic